Rahva Raamat: History

-Rahva Raamat was founded in 1912, when Estonian publisher Gustav Pihlakas opened his bookstore in Pärnu mnt 10, a newly designed house by respected Finnish-American architect Eliel Saarinen.
+Rahva Raamat was founded in 1912, when Estonian publisher Gustav Pihlakas opened his bookstore at Pärnu mnt 10, a newly designed house by respected Finnish-American architect Eliel Saarinen.
 Since then, there has always been a bookstore in the same premises.

-In 2016, Rahva Raamat store was chosen among the four best bookstores in the world at the London Book Fair.
-It was also recognized as Estonia's trade act of the year.

 In October 2002, Rahva Raamat in Pärnu mnt 10 in Tallinn was in danger of being closed down.
 Hundreds of protesters appeared on the street, which helped the oldest bookstore in Estonia to stay open.

+In 2016, Rahva Raamat store at Pärnu mnt 10 was chosen among the four best bookstores in the world at the London Book Fair.
+It was also recognized as Estonia's trade act of the year.
+In March 2022, the Rahva Raamat store in Viru Center won the International Excellence Award at the London Book Fair, recognizing it as the world's best bookstore.

 BaltCap announced in October 2022 that it would buy Rahva Raamat after the permission of the Competition Authority.